Air Canada Express Flight 8646 CRJ-900 Collision at LaGuardia (LGA)

 Aviation Accident Litigation

 This is a fact-driven process.
-That distinction matters.
-Outcomes depend on technical evidence, not initial reports.
+Outcomes depend on recorded data, not initial impressions.

 Consultation Regarding Aviation Accident Investigations